Dr Chris Dietz

 Profile

-I undertake socio-legal research which addresses the intersections of technology and health, embodiment, and justice.
-My published work has considered the regulation of gendered embodiment, with a focus on trans healthcare in Denmark.
-Previous reserch projects have included the first empirically based and theoretically informed investigation of the effectiveness of the ‘self-declaration model’ of legal gender recognition in Denmark, the first European state to adopt it.
-I have been invited to present my work at numerous conferences, and gave eveidence to Scottish Equalities, Human Rights and Civil Justice Committee as part of their consultation into the Gender Recognition Reform (Scotland) Bill.
+Notable among my published research is the first empirically based and theoretically informed investigation of the effectiveness of the ‘self-declaration model’ of legal gender recognition in Denmark, when it was the second state to have adopted it worldwide.
+After publishing a Briefing Paper which summarises my work for non-academic audiences, and a monograph entitled ‘Self-Declaration in the Legal Recognition of Gender’, published in 2023 in the Routledge Social Justice book series, I have been invited to present my work at numerous conferences.
+I also gave eveidence to Scottish Equalities, Human Rights and Civil Justice Committee as part of their consultation into the Gender Recognition Reform (Scotland) Bill 2022.
 I have undertaken visiting fellowships at the Unit of Gender Studies, Linkoping University, the Centre for Gender Studies, Karlstad University and the Center for Gender Studies, University of Copenhagen.

 Responsibilities